-entering the institution, all new UW-Stevens Point students participate in Alcohol-Wise,
+entering the institution, all new UW-Stevens Point students participate in Think About It,

-a mandatory alcohol education program.
+a mandatory, online alcohol education program.
 Electronic Check-up to Go for

 Alcohol and for Marijuana are online programs available to students 24/7 at no

 cost.
 These efforts are lead by the UW-Stevens Point Center for Prevention.

 Students who are concerned about their alcohol or drug use are welcome to visit with the staff at the Center for Prevention, the Counseling Center, or Student Health Service about options.
 Faculty and staff may also contact these offices to consult about a student's use and to make a referal.

 Several units and departments offer alcohol education including

 Residential Living, Student Health Promotion and Greek-letter organizations.

 Additional early intervention and educational services include brief